Phnom Penh and the Killing Fields of Cambodia

 Killing fields of Cambodia

-Phnom Penh was the hub for both the later day Khmer Empire and the French colonialists so there is some history to find here.
+Phnom Penh was the hub for both, the Khmer Empire and the French colonialists, so there is some history to find here.
 The Genocide museum and the Killing Fields of Cambodia were on my list to see.
-I never knew too much about the history of this side of the world but that’s why travelling is so great.
-Learning about all the different countries and their stories.
+I never knew too much about the history of this side of the world, but that’s why travelling is so great.

 Tuol Sleng Genocide Museum